mcpdigital/t3-template/README.md

 The correct way to use this code is to run the `t3-create-app` command with all the default options except @/ then copy all the files from src to your src replacing the layout.tsx file with the one in this repo.
 Rename the src/app/page.tsx file to something like t3page.tsx then when you open the app it will point to the page inside (home) folder.
 To go back just rename the page back.
-It can help beginners with the front end.
+It can help beginners with the frontend.

 # Create T3 App